 Parameter Meaning DSCP Value Displays the DSCP value.

-Parameter Meaning Traffic Class Specifies the traffic class which is assigned to the DSCP value.
-Possible values: 03 0 assigned to the priority queue with the lowest priority.
-3 assigned to the priority queue with the highest priority.
+Traffic class Specifies the traffic class assigned to the DSCP value.
+Possible values: olimits 0 assigned to the priority queue with the lowest priority.

-B Ends the session and terminates the connection to the device. ŵ Restarts the device.
+.
+Ends the session and terminates the connection to the device. - 🍪 Restarts the device.
 476 Displays the time in seconds after which the device automatically ends the session when the user is inactive.
 Reload Reloads the display of the page in your Web browser.
 Set Transfers the changes to the volatile memory of the device.
-To save the changes in the non-volatile local memory, proceed as follows: Help Opens the online help.
+To save the changes in the non-volatile local memory, proceed as follows: ☐ Open the Basic Settings > Load/Save dialog. ☐ Click "Save" in the "Load/Save" frame beside "Save current configuration".
+Help Opens the online help.

-Default assignment of the DSCP values to traffic classes
+■ Default assignment of the DSCP values to traffic classes

+DSCP Value Traffic Class 0-7

 DSCP Value Traffic Class

-0-7 1

-8-23 0
+8-15 0

+16-23

-24-31 1
+24-31

-32-47 2

-48-63 3
+32-39

+40-47

+48-55

+56-63

-11.4.6 Switching> VLAN
+11.4.7 Switching> VLAN

-With VLAN (Virtual Local Area Network) you distribute the data traffic in the physical network tological subnetworks.
+With VLAN (Virtual Local Area Network) you distribute the data traffic in the physical network topological subnetworks.
 This provides you with the following advantages:

 - High flexibility - With VLAN you distribute the data traffic to logical networks in the existing infrastructure.
 Without VLAN, it would be necessary to have additional devices and complicated cabling. - With VLAN you specify network segments independently of the location of the individual end devices. - Improved throughput - In VLANs data packets can be transferred by priority.
-When the priority is high, the device transfers the data of a VLAN preferentially, for example for time-sensitive applications such as VoIP phone calls. - When the data packets and Broadcasts are distributed in small network segments instead of in the entire network, the network load is considerably reduced. - Increased security

-The distribution of the data traffic among individual logical networks makes unwanted accessing more difficult and strengthens the system against attacks such as MAC Flooding or MAC Spoofing.
+When the priority is high, the device transfers the data of a VLAN preferentially, for example for time-sensitive applications such as VoIP phone calls. - When the data packets and Broadcasts are distributed in small network segments instead of in the entire network, the network load is considerably reduced. - Increased security The distribution of the data traffic among individual logical networks makes unwanted accessing more difficult and strengthens the system against attacks such as MAC Flooding or MAC Spoofing.

 The device supports packet-based "tagged" VLANs according to the IEEE 802.1Q standard.
-TheVLAN tagging in the data packet indicates the VLAN to which the data packet belongs.
+The VLAN tagging in the data packet indicates the VLAN to which the data packet belongs.